-Please click on the picture to download the most up-to-date PDF version of the Guide, as we add/revise resources on a regular basis as they become known to us.
+Please click on the colouful bullets above to download the PDF version of the Guide.
+We add/revise the resources as they become known to us.

 Class School supplies lists for next year are usually distributed at the individual schools at the end of the school year along with Report Cards.
 Some can be located on Staples School Tools website and can be pre-ordered online.

 ** Links to sites can be found by clicking on the names or images **

 Guides (ages 9-11)

 The voice of neurodiversity.
 Neurodiverse youth-run federal charity based out of Abbotsford BC, that aims to erase the stigmas surrounding neurodiversity and help neurodiverse youth across BC make real friendships and gain valuable real-life skills through experience.

 Last year, the Canucks for Kids Fund made a generous donation to KidSport for hockey grants in the Fraser Valley.
 KidSport Mission still has funds available from that donation to help support kids wishing to participate in the upcoming 2023/24 season with Mission Minor Hockey.
 Grants are available for up to $500 per child for those on limited income.
 Limited income is defined as those families making under the low-income cut-off as defined by the Canadian Revenue Agency.
 More info and online registration is available at the KidSport Mission webpage here: https://kidsportcanada.ca/british-columbia/mission/

 KidSport will also support kids who wish to participate in after-school sports programs in general.
 If MSS or the middle schools are running a basketball team or volleyball team, etc. and there are kids who would like to participate but can't because they can't afford the team fees, Kidsport will cover that for those underprivileged kids.